A Bright Day

 Maybe, I had imagined it all.
 I haven’t the faintest idea.
 I only know that I remained still, for quite a few minutes, waiting to hear those girlish voices and the laughter, but the world remained completely silent.

-I saw very clearly, in that moment between dream and reality, the beautiful sharp shadows, the perfect lines of the walls, the windows and the fluffy crags of clouds in the sky, felt the eerie silence and I knew this would become a beautiful photograph.
+In that moment between dream and reality, I saw very clearly the beautiful sharp shadows, the perfect lines of the walls, the windows and the fluffy crags of clouds in the sky, felt the eerie silence and I knew this would become a beautiful photograph.

 By the way, it took me the best part of an hour to find the route to the train back home…